Justin Roberts Best Seat in the House Excerpts

 The Best Seat in the House was more than or less, a skilful read.
 At that place are some compelling stories about his time on the route and his role in helping WWE connect with Connor Michalek, an eight year old boy suffering from pediatric cancer.
 I found that a few of the stories tended to feel a scrap repetitive near the end which had me skipping through the book a little during the terminal 10%.
 I think Justin's story is an important one equally he was neither considered an "employee" nor was he viewed as "talent", so despite having an integral part in the company, he was often overlooked for promotions, raises or recognition and constantly undervalued.
 It's really too bad, because he's one of my all fourth dimension favorite ring announcers.

-Equally the writer tells his story two things are very articulate: his love for wrestling and the unprofessional, not bad civilization of the company he spent his whole life wanting to work for.
+...moreEqually the writer tells his story two things are very articulate: his love for wrestling and the unprofessional, not bad civilization of the company he spent his whole life wanting to work for.
 The interesting matter is that it doesn't read like a "tell-all", and it's clear his purpose is not to publicly sham

-As the author tells his story two things are very clear: his love for wrestling and the unprofessional, bully civilization of the company he spent his whole life wanting to piece of work for.
+Roberts' book is written in an oral manner, which actually served the book well.
+You feel like you're merely listening to a friend tell his story, which is filled with ups, downs, and the utterly ridiculous.As the author tells his story two things are very clear: his love for wrestling and the unprofessional, bully civilization of the company he spent his whole life wanting to piece of work for.
 The interesting matter is that it doesn't read like a "tell-all", and it's clear his purpose is not to publicly shame WWE.
 But, as you lot read his story, WWE is certainly shamed.
 I merely finished the volume and immediately canceled my WWE Network subscription.
 I refuse to give my money to a company who would be guilty of fifty-fifty 5% of what is described in the book.

-With a lot of difficult work and a TON of persistence, Justin Roberts broke through and lived his dream.
+...moreWith a lot of difficult work and a TON of persistence, Justin Roberts broke through and lived his dream.
 His story is all about being a "go-getter" and not stopping until he made information technology.
 Information technology's inspiring equally hell, but it made me exhausted imagining having to do all he did to go far.
 Evidently, he'south far more driven that I ever will be.
 If that was exhausting, imagine how tired I was after reading about years and years of travel.
 The WWE wrestlers and staff on the road get through and then much that nosotros never even see or hear about.
 1 or two days off a week, if they're lucky.
 Insane 22 hour travel days.
 In other countries in awful weather.
 Canceled and late flights, tight seats in bus, endless car rides and rental machine disasters, bland diets and food on the road...just horrible stuff they become through to be the celebs we watch each week.
 Glamorous?
 Maybe.
 Merely damn information technology sounds grueling.
 We see the good parts, but there'due south a whole other schedule they take we don't know well-nigh.

 All that said, yes this is a story about a guy realizing his dream.
 Simply the bigger story is how a company that seems and then friendly, philanthropic, all about charities and anti-bullying campaigns treats their employees.
 More specifically, it's about this dominant global company taking a passionate, obsessed, lifelong fan that busted his ass to get to exist a role of the testify, and slowly beating that passion out of him.
 Don't get me wrong, I love wrestling...ever take, and probably always will.
 I'm not quitting WWE because of this book.
 However, there are then many things virtually WWE that I volition never view in the aforementioned way.
 And I know there are ii sides to every story, but a lot of the stuff Roberts pulled the curtain back on is stuff I kinda thought was fishy before mitt.
 Their anti-bullying "Be A Star" entrada while the stories that we hear about backstage are all about guys and girls being bullied and ridiculed about mistakes or body bug...or, for many times no reason at all.
 The ridiculous paw jobs they give themselves to show all the clemency they do.
 While I idea something was "upwards" with that, even I wasn't prepared for the full story about the "Connor'due south Cure" saga with the kid that passed away of cancer a few years ago.
 The total version is so much more touching and incredibly sadder, if yous can believe it, but how the WWE changed and erased key parts for seemingly no other reason that a personal vendetta that I still can't figure out why it existed.
 Then, there's the countless stories about the key leaders and how they are awful to the less powerful employees.
 We hear all the time about plans changing and guys being cut off for no reason...just just how disorganized things are is very shocking.
 If y'all dislike Kevin Dunn from what we've heard before...merely wait.
 Subsequently reading this book, I demand a few classic Cornette rants most him to cleanse the palate.